Resource Overview

 A self portrait of Rachael overlooking the exact spot in Southern Sweden where her grandmother’s refugee boat came to shore in 1943.
 Photo by Rachael Cerrotti, 2016

-UNIT XI: GRINGLAS UNIT ON CONTEMPORARY ANTISEMITISM
+UNIT XI: GRINGLAS UNIT ON ANTISEMITISM AFTER THE HOLOCAUST

 In honor and memory of the Gringlas Family members who were victims of the Shoah – those who were murdered and those who survived.